-- 1. To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures. - 2.
+- To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures and societies, through a selection of modules and, for students undertaking a placement abroad, the opportunity to spend time studying or working in the countries in which the languages students are studying are spoken. - 2.
 To provide students with knowledge and skills that prepare them for further intellectual development and further independent study. - 3.
 To provide a flexible programme of study through variety of student choice in modules in Modern Languages within an informed advisory framework. - 4.
 To give students the opportunity to spend time studying or working in a Spanish and/or Portuguese speaking country. - 5.
 To develop proficiency in receptive (reading and listening), productive (writing and speaking), and mediating skills in Spanish and Portuguese. - 6.
-To satisfy the requirements of a Level 6 programme as set out in the FHEQ and the requirements of the relevant QAA benchmark statements, as well as University policies.
+To satisfy the requirements of a Level 6 award as set out in the Framework for Higher Education Qualifications (FHEQ). - 7.
+To conform with prevailing University policies and QAA codes of practice. - 8.
+To meet the requirements of the Benchmark Statements for Languages, Cultures and Societies.